 After a quarter century pause in making music, the artist returned to it last year and is now releasing five tracks digitally and on vinyl.

-Fresh from leading the fight for Britain to remain in the European Union, making the case more eloquently and powerfully than many politicians, and his new exhibition at London's Maureen Paley gallery, Wolfgang Tillmans has dropped a surprise EP of music he's been working on.
-Announcing on Instagram, the photographer said "In January 2015 after a 26 year pause I started making music again", the results of which are coming out as 2016/1986, featuring two tracks he made this year, and three from 1986.
+Fresh from leading the fight for Britain to remain in the European Union — making the case more eloquently and powerfully than many politicians — and his new exhibition at London's Maureen Paley gallery, Wolfgang Tillmans has dropped a surprise EP of music he's been working on.
+Announcing on Instagram, the photographer said "In January 2015 after a 26 year pause I started making music again."
+The results of which are being released as 2016/1986, featuring two tracks he made this year and three from 1986.

 Text Felix Petty